This page contains the requirements for presenting at the 2018 Challenge Weekend as well as suggestions for what your

 - What is your implementation strategy?
-How will you get users (business decision-makers) to adopt your application?
+How will you get users (business decision-makers) to use your product?

 - Explain, or show (through a video walk-through, wireframes, or mock-ups) any progress you’ve made on design and coding—this helps judges evaluate your ability to implement your idea.

 - Explicitly state what data you are using from the Colorado Information Marketplace (this is a requirement straight from the rules).

 - Five minutes goes fast—really fast.